 Please be advised there is a potential conflict of interest in that there is an economic incentive to recommend insurance and other investment products.
 Please also be advised that Wealth Watch strives to put its clients' interests first and foremost.
-Other than for insurance products that require a securities license, such as variable insurance products, clients may utilize any insurance carrier or insurance agency they desire.
-For products requiring a securities and insurance license, clients may be limited to agents that are licensed to offer both securities and insurance products.
+Other than insurance products requiring a securities license, such as variable insurance products, clients may utilize any insurance carrier or insurance agency they desire.
+For products requiring a securities and insurance license, clients may be limited to security licensed agents to offer both securities and insurance products.

-9. Code of Ethics, Participation or Interest in Client Transactions and Personal Trading Description
+9. Code of Ethics, Participation or Interest in Client Transactions and Personal Trading

+Description

-Wealth Watch's Code of Ethics establishes ideals for ethical conduct upon fundamental principles of openness, integrity, honesty, and trust.
+Wealth Watch's Code of Ethics establishes ethical conduct principles upon fundamental principles of openness, integrity, honesty, and trust.
 Wealth Watch will provide a copy of the Code of Ethics to any client or prospective client upon request.

 Wealth Watch's Code of Ethics covers all supervised persons, and it describes our high standard of business conduct and fiduciary duty to clients.
-The Code of Ethics includes provisions relating to the confidentiality of client information, a prohibition on insider trading, a prohibition of rumor-mongering, restrictions on the acceptance of significant gifts and the reporting of certain gifts and business entertainment items, and personal securities trading procedures, among other things.
-The owners and all other supervised persons who work for Wealth Watch must acknowledge the terms of the Code of Ethics annually or as amended.
+The Code of Ethics includes provisions relating to the confidentiality of client information, a prohibition on insider trading, a prohibition of rumormongering, restrictions on the acceptance of significant gifts and the reporting of certain gifts and business entertainment items, and personal securities trading procedures, among other things.
+The owners and all other supervised persons who work for Wealth Watch must acknowledge the Code of Ethics terms annually or as amended.